-ShadowsocksR is a fork of the original Shadowsocks project, claimed to be superior in terms of security and stability.
+ShadowsocksR is a fork of the original Shadowsocks project, claimed to be superior regarding security and stability.

 Warning: Although this guide is intended to be 100% n00b friendly, there are chances you may face minor issues or errors during setup.
 Be prepared.
 Just comment here or write to webmaster[at]mighil.com or connect with me on WeChat @mighil if you want me set it up for you for a small fee.

 - Access to AWS console.
 (Requires one-time credit/debit card verification)